solitics/solitics-mobile-sdks/solitics-mobile-sdk-android-integration-sample/Getting_started-Android.md

        }
        ```
    4. * Navigate to the global gradle.properties file.
-       The global gradle.properties file can be found in "your user folder/.gradle/"
+       The global gradle.properties file can be found in "your user root folder/.gradle/"
        **Do note** the .gradle folder is hidden by default.
        * Add two properties to that file:
        ```groovy